algolia/datasets/devcon2023/README.md

 ## CSS File

 You will see a css file named App.css.
 You will be asked to download the file and place it in the appropriate location for the front-end workshop.
-React Applications will keep the name App.css and Vanilla JS applications will renmae to syle.css.
+React Applications will keep the name App.css and Vanilla JS applications will rename it to styles.css.